patevs/old_blog/_posts/2016-07-03-javascript-basics.md

 ---
 layout: post
-title: Javascript Language Basics
+title: JavaScript Language Basics
-subtitle: Developing Javascript Skills
+subtitle: Developing JavaScript Skills
 ---

 <div style="border-bottom:1px solid black">
-<i>Javascript</i> is a high-level, untyped, and interpreted, object-oriented
+<i>JavaScript</i> is a high-level, untyped, and interpreted, object-oriented
 programming language commonly used to create interactive websites.
 Alongside HTML and CSS, it's one of the three core technologies of
 <a href="https://en.wikipedia.org/wiki/World_Wide_Web">World Wide Web</a>